Do you need a permit for an outdoor pizza oven? Or can you get one and start baking your pizza?

 You Need to Consult with Each of the Above Entities

-All the states, counties, local fire departments, and Homeowners associations have different laws and requirements for outdoor pizza ovens.
+All states, counties, local fire departments, and Homeowners associations have different laws and requirements for outdoor pizza ovens.

 So, if you need to install your outdoor pizza oven safely, ensure that you go through all the departments.